Trophime/salomeTools/doc/src/write_command.rst

 HowTo logger
 ==============

-The logger variable is an instance of the Logger class.
+The logger variable is an instance of the python ``logging`` package class.
-It gives access to the write method.
+It gives access to ``debug, info, warning, error, critical`` methods.

-When this method is called, the message passed as parameter will be displayed in the terminal and written in an xml log file.
+Using these methods, the message passed as parameter will be displayed in the terminal and written in an xml log file.

 .. code-block:: python

-    logger.write("My message", 3) # 3 as default

-The second argument defines the level of verbosity that is wanted for this message.
-It has to be between 1 and 5 (the most verbose level).
+    logger.info("My message")

 HELLO example
 ==============